matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-solc.md

 ::: warning

-Compilers are no longer released as Docker images and its usage is no longer recommended.
-Use the `compilerSource: "binary"` in the Hardhat config file to use the binary instead.
+- Compilers are no longer released as Docker images and its usage is no longer recommended.
+- Use the `compilerSource: "binary"` in the `hardhat.config.ts` file to use the binary instead.

 :::